Huy-GV/SimpleCloudStorage/README.md

     export AWS_PROFILE=simple-cloud-storage
     cdk bootstrap
     ```
-3. Provision AWS resources with `cdk deploy --all`
+3. Provision network and data store infrastructure `cdk deploy DataStoreStack`
 4. Create an `.env.production` file similar to the above example but with the following changes:
     - Changes:
         - `SERVER_PORT`: 80